umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 The three most important things to note are:

-1. In web.config do not change `useLegacyEncoding` to `false` if it is currently set to `true` - changing the password encoding will cause you not being able to log in any more
+1. In web.config do not change `useLegacyEncoding` to `false` if it is currently set to `true` - changing the password encoding will cause you not being able to log in any more.
-2. In umbracoSettings.config leave `EnablePropertyValueConverters` set to `false` - this will help your existing content queries to still work
+2. In umbracoSettings.config leave `EnablePropertyValueConverters` set to `false` - this will help your existing content queries to still work.
-3. In tinyMceConfig.config make sure to remove `<plugin loadOnFrontend="true">umbracolink</plugin>` so that the rich text editor works as it should
+3. In tinyMceConfig.config make sure to remove `<plugin loadOnFrontend="true">umbracolink</plugin>` so that the rich text editor works as it should.

 ### Breaking Changes